sav-che/TL-2/Authors/Uline, Edwin Burton {std. Uline}.md

-> [!cite] BHL link: this entry starts at [page 582](https://www.biodiversitylibrary.org/item/103683#page/592/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 582](https://www.biodiversitylibrary.org/page/33212624) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Uline, Edwin Burton (1867-1933), American teacher and botanist; studied at Wabash College 1888-1891, at Indiana Univ.
 1891-1893, AM 1893, instructor ib.
 1892-1893; instructor in botany Lake Forest Univ.
 1893-1895; at the University of Leipzig 1895, at Berlin Univ.
 1896-1898; Dr. phil.
 Berlin 1897, student of A. Engler; assistant curator Field Museum 1899; id.
 Gray Herbarium 1900; superintendent of schools Mankato, Minn.
-1899-1904, High School of Commerce, New York 1904-1906, principal of public schools in Brooklyn 1906-1930. (*Uline*).
+1899-1904, High School of Commerce, New York 1904-1906, principal of public schools in Brooklyn 1906-1930.
+**Abbreviated name**: *Uline*

 #### Herbarium and types